svvat/BackEndCaseStudy/README.md

 # BackEndCaseStudy
-Case Study for Deloitte - See README.TXT for more detailed information
+Code test for Deloitte - See README.TXT for more detailed information

 Application developed using Visual Studio 2017 and C#